Why not trying to stargaze at Hoshinomura Observatory?

 “Summer is good for stargazing in terms of temperature.
 In Fukushima, the air is so clear that you can see stars really well.”

-Address: 60-1, Aza Nukatsuka, Kamimata, Takinemachi, Tamura City, Fukushima
+Address: 60-1 Aza Nukatsuka, Kamimata, Takine Town, Tamura City, Fukushima, Japan

 hoshinomura-observatory